-- Where students are enrolled at a partner institution, the partner's own conduct procedures should be used in the first instance.
-For instances of major or gross breaches of conduct resulting in temporary or permanent exclusion, the decision will usually be referred to the University for ratification. - 12 The Code applies to student behaviour which takes place: - on or in close proximity to the University's premises; - on sites temporarily used by the University for teaching or examination; - during teaching sessions delivered by online and distance learning means; - on social media; - during University-sponsored or arranged placements, visits or study trips; - when accessing the University's computer network from home or elsewhere; or - when an individual is representing the University in any way and in a manner which may bring the University into disrepute. - 13 The University will not normally take action towards students acting in their personal capacity in their own homes, or in public places away from the University's premises except as indicated above. - 14 The University is not placed to undertake a criminal investigation, but will: - co-operate fully with any associated Police investigation and subsequent legal proceedings; - establish separate conduct proceedings where there are indications that University regulations have been breached.
+- 11 Where students are enrolled at a partner institution, the partner's own conduct procedures should be used in the first instance.
+For instances of major or gross breaches of conduct resulting in temporary or permanent exclusion, the decision will usually be referred to the University for ratification. - 12 The Code applies to student behaviour which takes place: - on or in close proximity to the University's premises; - on sites temporarily used by the University for teaching or examination; - during teaching sessions delivered by online and distance learning means; - on social media; - during University-sponsored or arranged placements, visits or study trips; - when accessing the University's computer network from home or elsewhere; or - when an individual is representing the University in any way and in a manner which may bring the University into disrepute. - 13 The University will not normally take action towards students acting in their personal capacity in their own homes, or in public places away from the University's premises except as indicated above or for incidents aimed at and reported by another student where harm has been caused or alleged.
+This includes, but is not limited to, incidents of violence, sexual misconduct, bullying and harassment, and online abuse.
+BNU reserves the right to exercise discretion on matters of jurisdiction based on a harm-reduction approach. - 14 The University is not placed to undertake a criminal investigation, but will: - co-operate fully with any associated Police investigation and subsequent legal proceedings; - establish separate conduct proceedings where there are indications that University regulations have been breached.

-The University will not undertake any investigations or actions which may impact on a police investigation.
+The University will not undertake any investigations or actions which may impact on a police investigation but will not put proceedings on hold unless strictly necessary to avoid delay to either party and to safeguard the learning community.

 Note: Conduct action may run in parallel to risk assessment processes, although the two processes are independent.
-However, in the event of a police investigation, University conduct proceedings will be placed on hold (this could lead to substantial delays of weeks or even months).

-In that event, the process of risk assessment may continue despite the police investigation because the University feels that this is a reasonable and proportionate way of discharging its duty of care to all concerned.
+In the event of a conduct case being put on hold due to a police investigation the process of risk assessment should continue in order that-the University take reasonable and proportionate way action to discharge its duty of care to all concerned.